 As you can see, the game is entirely in German.
 But since it’s an action game, you don’t actually need to understand German to play it (unless you’re messing with the setup).
 And as one can also see, this is nothing more than a Doom clone (albeit with some weird and gruesome concepts).

-In order to survive, you start with an axe, but later on you can get better weapons, like pistols, M-16, grenades and a rocket launcher.
+To survive, you start with an axe, but later on, you can get better weapons, like pistols, M-16, grenades and a rocket launcher.
 The game is divided into 5 levels, which aren’t very big, but designed in such a way, that without the automap power-up (which I highly recommend getting at the beginning of the game), you’ll be easily lost.

 This game is notoriously hard (even in the easiest setting) because of 2 factors: 1st, there’s quite a lack of health items throughout the levels and 2nd, the majority of the enemies are literal bullet sponges.
 They can take a lot of punishment before going down.
 And in the harder settings, you simply have more enemies to kill.